How to determine the ESOP pool size with a cap table?

 Creating an option pool is a good growth strategy, though it also dilutes stock, changes your share price, & can even change the valuation of your company.
 Each of these factors should be considered when determining the appropriate size.
 In an ideal world, your option pool should be large enough to hire enough people to elevate to the next round of funding.
 You’ll dilute your ownership more than necessary if you go too big.
 If it is too small, investors may not be interested.

-- Dilute your ownership – Technically, creating ESOP pool dilutes the ownership of all existing shareholders.
+- Dilute your ownership – Technically, creating an ESOP pool dilutes the ownership of all existing shareholders.
 However, because investors frequently insist on seeing a pool before investing, the first option pool usually only dilutes the shares.
 The dilution can occur more quickly than you might expect.
 When you create an option pool prior to raising funds (and thus prior to issuing shares to investors), you only dilute your shares.
 Continuing with the example, if you own 50,000 shares and create a 2,500-share option pool, you can now own only 95% of the company (50,000/52,500) rather than 100%.

 - Affect valuation and share price – Investors usually include an option pool in their pre-money valuation if an option pool does not already exist, as they (option pools) dilute the investment by transferring shares of the company, of which the investor owns a small percentage.
 Furthermore, the larger your pre-money option pool, the lower your post-money ownership percentage.
 If an option pool already exists, the investor may request that it be expanded if they believe there are insufficient shares to engulf hiring until the next funding round.